Koleshy/dash-chat-custom/README.md

 - Message status - WIP
 - Zoom Media Images + Hover/Tap Effects - NEW !!!
 - Supports customizable maxWidth and maxHeight parent container (responsive) - NEW !!!
+- Supports Media Videos with Controls - NEW !!!

 You need another feature? you can use the `customProperties` field of the models, it allows you to pass other data to the library that you can then use inside custom builders to implement any feature you need.